SimonWoodtli/zet/20220209222326/README.md

 Problem: Wordpress is dynamic and Netlify is static.
 Solution: Install WP locally and run wp2static and copy these files on your Github repo

-1. Download and install wordpress locally on one of your machines
+1. [Install] Wordpress automatically on your local machine.
+Or choose own stack and install components manually.
-1. Create Github repo where you wanna host your sit
+1. Create Github repo where you wanna host your site
 1. Sign into Netlify and select the repo to start hosting it
+1. Configure your website and content to your liking and run wp2static to generate static files
+1. Add static files to your Github repo and push content

 ### New Content